 - A passenger vehicle (such as a car or pickup truck);

 - A motorcycle;

 - A truck tractor.5

-Note that you can be convicted of an exhibition of speed even if you weren’t exceeding the speed limit.
+You can be convicted of an exhibition of speed even if you were not exceeding the speed limit.
 Simply accelerating too fast (for example, fast enough for your tires to squeal) is often the basis of VC 23109(c) charges.

-Interestingly, even though the prosecutor has to prove that you intended to show off to or impress someone in order for you to be guilty of Vehicle Code 23109(c) exhibition of speed, s/he does not have to prove that you intended to impress any particular person.7
+Interestingly, even though the prosecutor has to prove that you intended to show off to or impress someone in order for you to be guilty of Vehicle Code 23109(c) exhibition of speed, they do not have to prove that you intended to impress any particular person.7

 Example: Gordon pulls out of a driveway with his tires squealing, speeds down a residential street to the end of the block, then makes a right turn with another rapid acceleration that causes his tires to squeal again.

 There are no pedestrians on the street when this happens, and no one Gordon knows is around.

 Gordon may be guilty of exhibition of speed under VC 23109.
 There were no particular people around for whom he might have been showing off.
 But this took place in a populated area where plenty of people could have heard his tires squeal.

 Thus, the prosecution in his speed ex case can argue that he was showing off for people in general.8